ARM-software/bsa-acs/docs/arm_bsa_testcase_checklist.rst

 |917    |Check BME functionality of RP               |IE_REG_3, PCI_IN_05                                         |No   |No   |No   |Yes  |Yes       |No   |Yes                |
 +-------+--------------------------------------------+------------------------------------------------------------+-----+-----+-----+-----+----------+-----+-------------------+

-*For running tests on a bare-metal environment, integration of ACS with platform boot code is required.
-See `arm BSA Bare-metal User Guide <docs/arm_bsa_architecture_compliance_bare-metal_user_guide.pdf>`_
+For running tests on a bare-metal environment, integration of ACS with platform boot code is required.
+See `arm BSA Bare-metal User Guide <arm_bsa_architecture_compliance_bare-metal_user_guide.pdf>`_